-“The real essence of the great portraiture of all time is the artist’s eternal interest in the human figure, character and emotions – in short, in the human drama.
+The real essence of the great portraiture of all time is the artist’s eternal interest in the human figure, character and emotions – in short, in the human drama.
 That Rembrandt expressed it by posing a sitter is irrelevant.
-We do not know the sitter but we are intensely aware of the drama.” – Rothko on the Exhibition ‘The Art of Rembrandt’ (1942, Metropolitan Museum New York)
+We do not know the sitter but we are intensely aware of the drama.

-In 1923, Rothko gave up his studies at Yale University and moved to New York City.
+In 1923, the artist gave up his studies at Yale University and moved to New York City.
 There he spent hours at the Metropolitan Museum of Art and attended classes at the Art Students League, briefly studying under American Cubist, Max Weber.
 In the late 1920s, he met the modernist painter Milton Avery, whose simplified and colorful depictions of domestic subjects had a profound influence on Rothko’s early development.
-At this time, Rothko was particularly interested in Rembrandt’s work – his Self-portrait from the National Gallery of Art in Washington especially caught his eye and echoed in Rothko’s self-portrait from 1936.
+At this time, Rothko was particularly interested in Rembrandt’s work – his Self-portrait from the National Gallery of Art in Washington especially caught his eye and echoed in his self-portrait from 1936.

 The most crucial philosophical influence on Rothko in this period was Friedrich Nietzsche’s The Birth of Tragedy (1872).
 Nietzsche claimed that Greek tragedy served to redeem man from the terrors of mortal life.
 The exploration of novel topics in modern art ceased to be Rothko’s goal.
 From this time on, his art had the goal of relieving modern man’s spiritual emptiness.
 He believed that this emptiness resulted partly from the lack of a mythology.